Corgano/balatro-mod-manager/README.md

 ```

 Linux builds use a Podman container to ensure GTK/WebKit/SSL dependencies are present.
 Please install [Podman](https://podman.io/) before running the script.
+On Linux the manager currently supports the Steam version of Balatro only.

 ## Manual Installation